 Become a Certified Cytometrist

-ISAC, the ICCS, and the ASCP BOC recently introduced the SCYM, a new Specialist in Cytometry credential, to replace both the old CCy and the ASCP BOC’s Qualification in Cytometry (QCYM) credentials.
+In fall 2017, ISAC, the ICCS, and the ASCP BOC introduced the SCYM, a new Specialist in Cytometry credential, to replace both the old CCy and the ASCP BOC’s Qualification in Cytometry (QCYM) credentials.

-Anyone who currently has the CCy credential or anyone who passed the ICCE exam before June 30, 2017 will be automatically transitioned to the new credential.
+The International Certification in Cytometry Exam (ICCE) was discontinued on July 1, 2017.
+If you are interested in becoming a certified cytometrist, you must apply to take the new SCYM certification exam.
+Anyone who currently has the CCy credential or anyone who passed the ICCE before June 30, 2017 will be automatically transitioned to the SCYM credential.

-What if I have applied, or want to apply, for the current ICCE examination?
+What if I have applied, or want to apply, for the ICCE?

-June 30, 2017 was the last day to take the ICCE CCy exam, and it has since been discontinued.
+June 30, 2017 was the last day to take the ICCE, and it has since been discontinued.
 You must meet the new eligibility requirements and apply to take the new exam for the SCYM certification.
-The first administration of the new exam began on October 1, 2017.

 If I currently have the CCy credential, will I have to take another examination to become SCYM credentialed?